 by Mark Faith

-Collecting Tolkien rare books is a tale of modern book collecting and differs from antiquarian books.
-Except for novice seller’s and buyer’s mistakes, collecting Tolkien books is an enjoyable hobby with very few pitfalls.
+Collecting Tolkien rare books is a tale of modern, not antiquarian book collecting.
+Novice sellers’ and buyers’ mistakes notwithstanding, collecting Tolkien books is an enjoyable hobby with very few pitfalls.
 Though there are only a handful of titles, there are hundreds of editions and printings that range from £10 to £100,000 or even more, something for every budget.
 Most are easy to identify, and the prices generally reflect what you are going to get for your money.
 If it sounds too good to be true, it is.

-While there was in the not so distance past the rare case of Tolkien book treasure being found in grandmother’s attic or local charity shop, this doesn’t happen much anymore.
-The general public are aware early editions are valuable and do not give them away without doing a bit of research first.
+While there was in the not so distant past still the remote chance of Tolkien treasure being found in grandmother’s attic or a local charity shop, this doesn’t happen much anymore.
+The general public are aware that early editions are valuable and do not give them away without doing a bit of research first.
 You do have to take the time to teach yourself the very basics, which is part of the pleasure.
-Dealers will help to a degree if you are buying from them, but they are busy and cannot be called on to answer every little question you might research yourself.
-We publish on our website some guides, and you can subscribe for free to our collector’s newsletter.
-Where you really need the advice of a specialist dealer is when spending thousands for a book.
+Dealers will help to a degree, if you are buying from them, but they are busy and cannot be called upon to answer every little question you could have researched yourself.
+I publish some guides on my website, and you can subscribe for free to our collector’s newsletter.
+Where you really need the advice of a specialist dealer is when spending thousands on a book.

-The main lesson to learn is condition is everything in Tolkien books, all modern collectable books for that matter.
-The older the printing, closest to the first printing, the more valuable.
-With any printing, however, they have to be complete with the dust jacket and no artificial damage, just normal use wear and tear.
-Generally, they have to be printed by the original publisher/s, not a cheap book club edition.
-The same book of the same printing can be worth £50 or £5,000, it varies entirely on condition.
-There are plenty of worn books, it’s the fine ones that are truly rare.
-Every day someone says to us they have a particular old book, then I learn it’s damaged, missing its jacket, or the jacket is severely damaged.
-Sadly, it’s likely to be worthless, while the same book complete and near fine condtion is very valuable.
-As time goes on, however, even poor copies can rise in value as the top end of the scale becomes unobtainable in price to the average means collector.
-Tolkien book collecting cater to all fan budgets.
+The main lesson to learn is that condition is everything in Tolkien books, and all modern collectable books for that matter.
+The older the printing and the closer it is closest to the first printing, the more valuable it will be.
+Any printing must however, be complete with the dust jacket and have no damage beyond normal wear and tear.
+Generally, they have to have been printed by the original publishers, and not be a cheap book club edition.
+The same book of the same printing can be worth £50 or £5,000, it varies entirely according to condition.
+There are plenty of worn books; it’s the fine ones that are truly rare.
+Every day someone says to me that they have a special old book, but then I learn that it is damaged, missing its jacket, or the jacket is severely damaged.
+Sadly, it is likely to be worthless, while the same book complete and in near fine condition would be very valuable.
+As time goes on, however, even poor copies can rise in value as the best become unobtainable in price to the collector of average means.
+Tolkien book collecting caters to all fans’ budgets.

-A new lesson, which was always there, but became crucial in the internet age; you have to assess the supply and demand at that moment in time.
-If there are no other similar copies for sale, you have to pay a lot more, if there are plenty of copies, you will pay much less.
-This can change month to month, year to year.
-The long-term trend in Tolkien is a steady up.
+A lesson which has became crucial in the internet age is that you have to assess the supply and demand at any given moment in time.
+If there are no other similar copies for sale, you will have to pay a lot more; if there are plenty of copies, you will pay much less.
+This can change month by month, year by year.
+The long-term trend in Tolkien is steadily upward.
 I have never seen prices fall.
-In the last two years copies prior to 2000 are the scarcest and most are in poor condition.
-It pays to shop around and compare dealers, if you can, but it’s less time consuming and risky to buy from a specialist dealer that has a long reputation to protect.
-General dealers who are not specialist can be inconsistent in quality and price.
-Auctions are the worse place to buy, one day you get a bargain, the next you overpay.
+In the last two years copies published prior to 2000 are the scarcest and most are in poor condition.
+It pays to shop around and compare dealers if you can, but it’s less time consuming and risky to buy from a specialist dealer who has a good reputation to protect.
+General dealers who are not specialists can be inconsistent in both quality and price.
+Auctions are the worse place to buy; one day you get a bargain, the next you overpay.
 Auction prices are not indicative of values and trends except over long periods of time.

-When it comes to prices, commons sense sometimes goes out the window.
-Shopping for collectables on low price alone is as silly as paying too much.
-You get what you pay for, but the old adage something is only worth what someone will pay also holds true.
-Like houses, a rare book may be worth £200,000, but you have to find someone who will actually pay for it and believes you when you say its worth that much.
-This is where specialist, long-established reputations come in.
-If you commission a specialist Tolkien dealer to sell your book, you are paying them for their access to their market and using their reputation in supporting the quality and price they are asking.
-Even at the lower end, people call me all the time and ask me what something is worth retail.
-I will say for example roughly £500, later they’ll tell me they could not sell it for that?
-No, only a specialist with a long reputation would be believed.
-Equally, if you buy from a specialist, you will generally get what you pay for at the current market price, which can change, though not necessarily a bargain.
-If there is a problem later, you have a comeback with a professional.
-Anything of real value that you can get at a bargain price is a long, impossible search, but sometimes luck can happen.
+When it comes to prices, common sense sometimes goes out of the window.
+Shopping for collectables based on low price alone is as silly as paying too much.
+You get what you pay for, and the old adage that something is only worth what someone will pay holds true.
+A rare book, like a house, may be worth £200,000, but you have to find someone who will actually pay for it and believes you when you say it is worth that much.
+This is where specialists with long-established reputations come in.
+If you commission a specialist Tolkien dealer to sell your book, you are paying them for their access to their market and relying on their reputation in supporting the quality and price they are asking.
+People call me all the time and ask me something’s retail value, even at the lower end of the market.
+I will say, for example, roughly £500, but later they’ll tell me they could not sell it for that.
+This is because only a specialist with a long reputation has credibility.
+If you buy from a specialist, you will generally get what you pay for, though not necessarily a bargain.
+If there is a problem later, you have recourse with a professional.
+Anything of real value that you can get at a bargain price is a near impossible find, but you can get lucky.
 If you do find a good one, buy it while you can.

-Informed collecting, with the intention to make a gain is investing.
-It requires experience and management of risk, not luck or gambling.
+Informed collecting, with the intention to make a gain, is investment.
+It requires experience and management of risk, not luck or a gamble.
 If you cannot afford to spend the time or lose the money, do not do it.
 If you do not have time to educate yourself, then buy from a specialist dealer.
-Yes, there is always a speculative element to investing, but rarely do items of true intrinsic value lose their value completely, unless it’s a highly specialised field like art or subject to speculators manipulating the market.
+Yes, there is always a speculative element to investing, but rarely do items of true intrinsic value lose their value completely, unless they are in a highly specialised field like art or subject to speculators manipulating the market.
 Tolkien books are great literature and have lasted the test of time as each new generation discovers his work.
 This cannot be said for many authors who tend to be generational favourites.
-The best thing you can get from collecting is enjoyment for something you can develop a passion for.
-Do not choose something just because it makes money, but because its of interest to you in some way.
-In this way, worse case, you can enjoy the books even if they do not make lots of money.
+The best thing you can get from collecting is enjoyment of something you can develop a passion for.
+Do not choose something just because it makes money, but because it is of interest to you in some way.
+In this way, in the worst cases, you can enjoy the books even if they do not make lots of money.

 (All copyright 2024, Festival Art and Books & Mark D. Faith)

-Today, collectors want the earliest impressions of each title, which would have been likely available as a set and for jackets to match the book impressions as well as match in aging and wear.
-We have noticed serious collectors will pay much more for a uniform aged set.
+Today, collectors want the earliest impressions of each title which which could potentially have been available as a set, and jackets to match the impressions of the books, plus matching aging and wear.
+We have noticed serious collectors will pay much more for a uniformly aged set.
 Mismatched colour in the dust jackets simply does not look good on the bookshelf!
-We coined the term: Uniform Wear which means all three jackets and books have similar colour, aging signs and paper wear so they present well as a set on your shelf.
-This does not mean they were bought together, but likely kept togther long enough for the aging to be uniformed between the three books.
-FotR was read more often as the first book, so its common the have the other two titles in much better condition and in paper percentage, but usually the colour is still uniform with all three books with age.
+I coined the phrase ‘uniform wear’ to mean all three jackets and books having similar colour, aging signs and paper wear so that they present well as a set on a shelf.
+This does not mean they were bought together, but that they were kept together long enough for the aging to be uniform.
+The Fellowship of the Ring was read more often being the first book, so it is common to find the other two titles in much better condition but usually the colour is still uniform.

 Because hardbacks were very expensive, the publishers used cheaper paper.
-Most of the dust jacket wear is on the spine which was exposed to the air.
+Most of the dust jacket wear tends to be on the spine which was exposed to the air.
 Back then, fewer people had central heating in Britain.
 The common dampness in British homes led to mould, which in turned discoloured the dust jacket paper, especially the spine.
 This can range from complete deep brown to white spotting, to fading of the title colours.
 The damp also caused bleed from the red cloth book covers to the back of the dust jackets.
-It also weakened the paper making the jacket spines subject to tattering and paper loss.
-The jacket covers are often found very nice; however, the original colour is grey, not beige, or white.
-You can tell this by the grey flaps where the price and reviews are.
-The rarest sets we have ever sold had light grey dust jackets covers, which by the second edition were dark grey.
+It also weakened the paper making the jacket spines subject to fraying and paper loss.
+The rest of the jacket can often be found to be very nice; however, the original colour is grey, not beige, or white.
+You can tell this by the grey flaps (fly-leaves) where the price and reviews appear.
+The rarest sets I have ever sold had light grey dust jackets, which, by the second edition, were dark grey.

-Discoloration is inevitable on sets today as evident by the photos posted in my listings, so the damage to the dustjackets paper by tattering or paper loss is everything to one set being more valuable than the next.
+Discoloration is inevitable on sets today as shown by the photos posted in my listings, so the damage to the dustjackets paper by fraying or paper loss can make one set more valuable than another.
 No two dust jackets match in colour unless they have stayed together a long time.
-We have always had photos of the dust jackets laid flat so you can see the true condition, we have nothing to hide.
+I have always shown photos of the dust jackets laid flat so that you can see the true condition; I hide nothing.
 Completeness of the jackets is very important to value.
-You can think of this in terms of percentage of paper loss 5% or 10% which is usually on the spine ends from being pulled from bookshelf.
+You can think of this in terms of the percentage of paper loss, say 5% or 10%, which is usually on the spine ends from being pulled from a bookshelf.
 Whole sections of paper missing unfortunately reduce the value significantly.
-As sets are so expensive, some people have had the paper loss repaired on early sets especially spine ends or top edges and corners.
-Replacing whole sections like flats or large tear outs is restoration and not as valuable as the original jacket whole.
-Finally, digitally printed facsimile dust jackets are being sold which are very cheap.
-These add no value to a book set whatsoever compared to a book missing its jackets completely.
+Because sets are so expensive, some people have had the paper loss repaired on early sets especially spine ends or top edges and corners.
+Digitally printed facsimile dust jackets are being sold which are very cheap.
+These add no value to a book set whatsoever compared to a set lacking its jackets.
 Do not be fooled by some sellers trying to overprice a less expensive jacket-less book with a fake jacket.
-This is more than just a deception; it is stealing your money!
+This is more than just a deception; it is theft!

 Tolkien Book Values